RSF School board selects Jon Yonemitsu as new trustee

 Trustee Sarah Neal said she was especially impressed with Yonemitsu’s comments about developing a strong school culture.

-In his interview, Yonemitsu spoke about the great experience he had at Punahou High School in Honolulu and how students were encouraged to get outside of their bubble and have a significant impact on society.
+In his interview, Yonemitsu spoke about the great experience he had at Punahou School in Honolulu (a kindergarten through 12th grade school that lists former President Barack Obama as an alumnus) and how students were encouraged to get outside of their bubble and have a significant impact on society.
 Yonemitsu said it was so meaningful for students to have an opportunity to look beyond their own school community and learn how they can make a difference — he said the mindset of being a global citizen and giving back was something he would like to see as part of the mission and vision at Rowe.

 Yonemitsu has a degree in finance and economics from Oregon State University and graduated from California Western School of Law.
 He is still actively involved as an alumni at Punahou and serves on the board of directors of the Oregon State Alumni Association.